Fanchengyan/AutoGACOS/README.md

 # AutoGACOS
-A download library for automatically submitting and downloading GACOS data
+A Python library for automatically submitting and downloading GACOS data